leomitd/Getting-and-Cleaning-data---Course-Project/Codebook.md

 # Steps undertaken by the analysis script

+## Aim

+The aim of this analysis is to create a tidy data set which contains contains the mean of both, mean() and std() -standard deviation- variables of the raws files, for each activity and each subject

 ### Downloading the data and selecting right features

 Downloading and unzipping the files onto the local computer